iac-cloud/iac-cloud/README.md

 # iac-cloud
-iac-cloud: learn Infrastructure as Code, and leverage technologies such as k8s.
+iac-cloud: learn Infrastructure as Code for cloud deployments, and leverage technologies such as k8s.